Have you decided to purchase a baby wrap but don’t know where to begin?

-6. Beachfront Baby Wrap
+Beachfront Baby Wrap

 The Beachfront baby wrap has everything you’re looking for in a swimming wrap.
-The material is light and it dries quickly.
+The material is light and dries quickly.
 It’s also comfortable and made in the United States.

-But best of all?
-It’s safety tested, and CPSIA and ASTM compliant.
+But best of all, it’s safety tested and CPSIA and ASTM compliant.

 Of course, this wrap isn’t only for use by the water.
 It’s great to use anywhere — all year round.

-While you can use it out of water, you may find it slips out of place easily when dry.
+While you can use it out of the water, you may find it slips out of place easily when dry.

-- Fully tested and safety compliant.
+- Fully tested and meets ASTM safety standards.

 - Constructed with non-toxic materials and made by work-at-home moms in the United States.